thebravoman/google-closure-compiler-presentation/gcc_presentation.md

 What are the changes introduced by the compiler

 1. Classes are not used
 2. Variable 'element' is now called 'a'.
-That is a 7 times reduction in the size required for this one variable.
+That is a 7 times reduction in the size required for the name of this one variable.
-3. The compiler knows about the DOM and the DOM APIs and it knows that 'a' is an 'Element' and it has a '.classList' method..
+3. The compiler knows about the DOM and the DOM APIs and it knows that 'a' is an 'Element' and it has a '.classList' method.

 <a id="example-3---inheritance"></a>
 ## Example 3 - inheritance

-Again we needed a structure of classes in IS, so another example with classes.
+We needed a structure of classes in IS, so another example with classes.

 ```javascript
 /**